Installing Xilinx Tools¶

 At some point, the installer will prompt you to install “WinPcap”.
 Do this with the defaults.

 At some point, the installer will prompt you to set-up MATLAB for the System Generator.
-Do this.
-It can be changed later.
+This is optional and can be changed later.

 Finally, the installation will be complete.